jhelvy/logitr/README.md

 |`options`|A list of all the model options.|

 ## Data File Setup
-The data must be arranged such that each row is an alternative from a choice observation.
+The data must be a `data.frame` object and arranged such that each row is an alternative from a choice observation.
 The choice observations do not have to be symmetric (i.e. they could each have a different number of alternatives).
 The columns must include all variables that will be used as model covariates.
-In addition, the data must include each of the following variables:
+Each of the following variables must be included:

 - `obsID`: A sequence of numbers that identifies each unique choice occasion.
 For example, if the first three choice occasions had 2 alternatives each, then the first 9 rows of the \emph{obsID} variable would be 1,1,2,2,3,3.
 - `choice`: A dummy variable that identifies which alternative was chosen (1=chosen, 0 = not chosen).

-For WTP space models, you must include a `price` variable (entries should be the price value).
+For WTP space models, you must include a `price` variable (entries should be the price values).

 # Using `logitr.summary()`
 The *logitr* package also includes a summary function: